International Students

 Average annual costs: £12,900

-This is a public and modern university, separating into six campuses across the counties of Bedfordshire and Buckinghamshire.
-To provide a better learning environment and the most developed equipment, the University of Bedfordshire invested a large amount of money in buildings and facilities.
+This is a public and modern university, separated into six campuses across the counties of Bedfordshire and Buckinghamshire.
+The University of Bedfordshire invested a lot of money in buildings and facilities to provide a better learning environment and the most developed equipment.

 8. University of Cumbria